 No, we are a team: we share insights, our love for front-end, and work together on internal and open source projects.
 All our developers and project managers are employees of De Voorhoede.

 Why wouldn’t I just hire a freelance developer?

 It’s also possible to arrange that one of our developers will join your team for a while.
 Here are some of the reasons our clients prefer one of us to a freelancer:

-- Since we all share a common approach and use the same tools, it’s easy for us to scale up or replace someone when he/she is on holidays or sick.
+- Since we all share a common approach and use the same tools, it’s easy for us to scale up or replace someone when they are on holidays or sick.